European cities plead for more flu shots as winter looms, pandemic rages

 GSK's Fluarix Tetra is not available and AstraZeneca's AZN.L Fluenz Tetra is available in 5% of pharmacies, the website showed.

-Mylan was not immediately available for comment.
+A spokeswoman for Mylan said that the company was able to meet supply commitments in Poland and was monitoring supply levels.
 An AstraZeneca spokesman said the company was not aware of supply issues.

 The disruption is being felt elsewhere in Europe.